Machine Learning for Conservative-to-Primitive in Relativistic Hydrodynamics: Results

-The respective errors between these methods are shown in Fig.~\ref{fig:Error_eos_blast1}-\ref{fig:Error_c2p_blast1}.
-Firstly in Fig.~\ref{fig:Error_eos_blast1} (left) we demonstrate the $L_1$ norm of the error between the exact solution and the three EOS evaluation approaches used: analytical, NNEOSA and NNEOSB.
+The respective errors between these methods are shown in Figures~\ref{fig:Error_eos_blast1} and \ref{fig:Error_c2p_blast1}.
+Firstly in Figure~\ref{fig:Error_eos_blast1} (left) we demonstrate the $L_1$ norm of the error between the exact solution and the three EOS evaluation approaches used: analytical, NNEOSA and NNEOSB.
 Consistent with the numerical methods used, and the discontinuous nature of the shock tube profile, we find that the $L_1$ norm converges at first order, as demonstrated by dashed lines.
-When comparing the two NNs we find that the error in NNEOSA is consistent with that in NNEOSB, and in fact for the largest grid sizes is slightly superior in the calculation of the pressure, by ${\sim}17\%$, despite the superior performance detailed in Tab.~\ref{tab:NNconfigurations}.
-This results from the error in the NNs in representing the initial data of the shock tube problem, with NNEOSA representing the initial pressure in the right state with an error of ${\sim}1\cdot10^{-6}$, whereas NNEOSB returns a value deviating several orders of magnitude more (error of ${\sim}5\cdot 10^{-4})$).
-As demonstrated in Fig.~\ref{fig:Error_eos_blast1} however, any loss of accuracy in replacing the analytic EOS evaluation with either NN is minimal.
+When comparing the two NNs we find that the error in NNEOSA is consistent with that in NNEOSB and in fact for the largest grid sizes is slightly superior in the calculation of the pressure, by ${\sim}17\%$, despite the superior performance detailed in Table~\ref{tab:NNconfigurations}.
+This results from the error in the NNs in representing the initial data of the shock tube problem, with NNEOSA representing the initial pressure in the right state with an error of ${\sim}1\cdot10^{-6}$, whereas NNEOSB returns a value deviating several orders of magnitude more (error of ${\sim}5\cdot 10^{-4}$).
+As demonstrated in Figure~\ref{fig:Error_eos_blast1}, however, any loss of accuracy in replacing the analytic EOS evaluation with either NN is minimal.

-In Fig.~\ref{fig:Error_eos_blast1} (right) we observe that, as in the $L_1$-norm, the errors in both NNs and the analytic EOS evaluation are consistent with each other.
-We here however fail to see the error converging at the expected first order as the resolution increases.
-This is as a result of the $L_\infty$-norm selecting the point of our domain with maximum error, the location of the shock wave in the shock tube problem (shown at point $x\approx0.83$ in Fig. \ref{fig:blast1}), at which specific point the HRSC algorithm fails to converge.
+In Figure~\ref{fig:Error_eos_blast1} (right) we observe that, as in the $L_1$-norm, the errors in both NNs and the analytic EOS evaluation are consistent with each other.
+Here, however, we fail to see the error converging at the expected first order as the resolution increases.
+This is as a result of the $L_\infty$-norm selecting the point of our domain with maximum error, the location of the shock wave in the shock tube problem (shown at point $x\approx0.83$ in Figure~\ref{fig:blast1}), at which specific point the HRSC algorithm fails to converge.